rbarden3/combo-grams/README.md

 # combo-grams
-A repo for finding the best set of n-grams
+A repo for finding the best set of partitions from a dataset